madhuyadu/jovian-careers-website/README.md

 ![image](https://user-images.githubusercontent.com/56335301/190380485-52f2b182-b2d9-4938-abef-87ddf72579e7.png)

 # Credits
-This website is created based on video tutorial created by Mr. Akash N S from Jovian Community.
+This website is created based on video tutorial created by Mr. Akash N S from Jovian Community.<br />
 I would like to sincerely thank him for introducing me to this beatiful world of creating websites & front-end development.